loganwohlers/NBAPIDataVisualiser/README.md

 -basketball-reference player averages table was scraped and  used to create Players and their PlayerSeasons respectively

--basketball-reference season schedule was scraped and every Game for a season was created along with it's associations to it's home/away teams
+-basketball-reference season schedule was scraped and every game was created along with it's associations to the home/away teams

--Every indifvidiual game (1230 total) URL was dynamically generated and box scores from both teams were scraped to create all the GameLines for the season
+-Every individiual game (1230 total) URL was dynamically generated and box scores from both teams were scraped to create all the GameLines for the season